Holographic Network, Entanglement Wedge and Traversable Parallel Universe: Introduction

 Finally, we demonstrate that AdS/NCFT provides a natural way to envision traversable parallel universes.
 Each branch in the bulk can be viewed as its own universe, potentially exhibiting different geometries, field types, and physical laws than other universes.
 While causality and unitarity impose certain constraints on the parameters of these universes, they still permit a considerable degree of freedom to connect different universes consistently.
 Notably, it is possible to travel from one universe to another in a probabilistic sense.
 For example, when light propagates from one universe to the Net-brane, it has a specific probability of being reflected and a certain probability of transmitting to other universes.
 We want to emphasize that our model of parallel universes differs from both the many-worlds interpretation in quantum mechanics \cite{Everett, Tegmark:2007wh} and the multiverse proposed in eternal inflation \cite{Eternalinflation}, as these are typically non-traversable between different worlds.
 Furthermore, unlike traversable wormholes, our model of parallel universes adheres to the null energy condition.
 We construct two exact models of traversable parallel universes: one is the so-called threefold universe, which connects flat, de Sitter (dS), and anti-de Sitter (AdS) universes; the other glues together universes with and without gravity.
 In particular, we can couple massless gravity consistently with a non-gravitational bath, which has potential applications in addressing the black hole information paradox \cite{Penington:2019npb, Almheiri:2019psf, Almheiri:2020cfm}.

 The paper is structured as follows.
-In Section 2, we study the holographic network for Gauss-Bonnet gravity with varying parameters in different bulk branches.
-We derive the conservation law at nodes using holographic Noether's theorem, analyze the stability of gravitational KK modes on the Net-brane, and examine holographic entanglement entropy, along with various aspects of network entropy.
-Section 3 discusses correlation functions of different NCFTs at various edges, including examples involving free scalars and the AdS/NCFT with a tensionless Net-brane.
-In Section 4, we investigate the holographic compact network and establish the joint condition for EOW branes on the Net-brane.
-Section 5 presents the AdS/NCFT as a natural model for traversable parallel universes, demonstrating how universes with distinct physical laws and geometries can be connected through junction conditions on the Net-brane.
-Finally, we conclude with a discussion of open issues in Section 6.
-Appendix A looks into the stability of gravitational KK modes on the Net-brane, Appendix B derives the junction conditions of RT surfaces on the Net-branes for Gauss-Bonnet gravity, and Appendix C discuss the joint condition of EOW branes at the joint on the Net-brane.
+In Section \ref{Holographic Network} , we study the holographic network for Gauss-Bonnet gravity with varying parameters in different bulk branches.
+We derive the conservation law at nodes using holographic Noether's theorem, analyze the stability of gravitational KK modes on the Net-brane, and examine holographic entanglement entropy along with various aspects of network entropy.
+Additionally, we discuss correlation functions of different Network Conformal Field Theories (NCFTs) at various edges, including examples involving free scalars and the AdS/NCFT scenario with a tensionless Net-brane.
+Section \ref{Wedge inclusion condition} focuses on the wedge inclusion condition in AdS$_3$/NCFT$_2$, demonstrating that it imposes a strong lower bound on the tension of the Net-brane.
+In Section \ref{Holographic compact network}, we investigate the holographic compact network and establish the joint condition for EOW branes on the Net-brane.
+Section \ref{Traversable Parallel Universe} presents the AdS/NCFT as a natural model for traversable parallel universes, demonstrating how universes with distinct physical laws and geometries can be connected through junction conditions on the Net-brane.
+Finally, we conclude with a discussion of open issues in Section \ref{Conclusions and Discussions}.
+Appendix \ref{app A} looks into the stability of gravitational KK modes on the Net-brane, Appendix \ref{app B} derives the junction conditions of RT surfaces on the Net-branes for Gauss-Bonnet gravity, and Appendix \ref{app C} discusses the joint condition of EOW branes at the joint on the Net-brane.
 The notations used in this paper are outlined in Table \ref{sect2:conenotation}.